+801-883-8204

 EB-2 VISA

 To qualify for an EB-2 visa, one must be a member of qualified professions holding an advanced degree or the equivalent.
 Individuals who have an exceptional ability in science, art, or business that benefits the American economy, cultural or economic interests may also eligible.
-If applicants are applying for a National Interest Waiver, there may be an exception to these requirements.

-This category generally requires that the applicant have an advanced degree, and that the job itself requires and advanced degree, such as a master’s degree or higher.
+This category generally requires that the applicant have an advanced degree, and that the job itself requires an advanced degree, such as a master’s degree or higher.
 If a person only has a bachelor’s degree but has five years of progressive work experience in the field, that could fulfill the advanced degree eligibility requirement.
 The degree must be related to the profession the employee is seeking to gain the EB-2 visa for.
 If the applicant has an exceptional ability without an advanced degree, they also may be eligible.
 Exceptional ability means the applicant has a degree of expertise significantly above the normal experience expected in the science, business, or art fields.

 EB-3 VISA